 Not only do you need to determine what plant is right for you when it comes to appearance and function, but you also need to consider the setting in which you want to use the plant.

 Often the information provided on a plant label is very much a generalization and doesn’t take into account the circumstances about where you may intend positioning a plant.
 For example, planting something close to a structure or with protection from adjacent plants can have an impact on the performance of the plant when it comes to zone hardiness, flowering time, and even size.

 As another example, many warm-climate gardeners are now re-considering their choice of cordylines.
-When they’re young, the plants offer a great architectural look but then mature into small (and sometime less attractive) trees.
+When they’re young, most cordylines offer a great architectural look but then mature into small (and sometime less attractive) trees.
 However, you can achieve the same architectural / color affect without the height by considering options such as the “basal branching” (compact / ground cover) forms of cordyline such as Festival Burgundy.
 Cordylines are generally hardy in Zones 8-11 but in cooler climates, Festival can be brought indoors in the winter as a slow-growing, easy-care house plant.

 And speaking of location, if you’re looking to quickly add a special “decorator’s touch” to your patio or deck for a special event or just to enjoy, Sweet Spot roses are ideal.
 Each plant is a kaleidoscope of colors, with masses of multi-colored blooms that change color as they age.
 With their gorgeous blooms and shiny foliage, Sweet Spot roses make a colorful display on their own.
-Their available in a choice of colors – from festive ‘Calypso’ and bright ‘Ruby’ to more the more subtle ‘Peach’ and ‘Yellow’ varieties – one to suit every taste.
+They’re available in a choice of colors – from festive ‘Calypso’ and bright ‘Ruby’ to more the more subtle ‘Peach’ and ‘Yellow’ varieties – one to suit every taste.

 Stay tuned for next week’s installment of Design for Beginners, Part 2, covering Maintenance.